The Legal Consequences Of Sending Disappearing Messages At Work

 Typically, if you’re not sure whether or not to put something in writing, the easiest thing to do is make a phone call.
 A phone conversation, by default, is not recorded, and so failing to record it doesn’t count as erasing it.
 McPeak argues that ephemeral messaging works the same way, and that it has the potential to replace phone calls, giving a younger generation of workers who are more comfortable talking with thumbs the same privacy expectations — without having to talk out loud.

-"It's ok for a lawyer to tell a client to pick up a phone and have an unrecorded phone call,” said McPeak.
+"It's OK for a lawyer to tell a client to pick up a phone and have an unrecorded phone call,” said McPeak.
 “That's what I think using Signal and Slack and Telegram and all these apps is, essentially: the new voice conversation."

 Advertisement